About the festival

 About Arab Film Days

 Arab Film Days is an annual film festival in Norway exclusively screening films from and about the Arab world.
 The festival launched in 2011.
 The 9th edition of the festival was held March 20–24, 2019 and was visited by more than 6500 audiences.
 The festival in 2020 was cancelled due to Covid-19, but part of the programme was screened during the digital edition of Films from the South in November–December 2020.
-The 11th edition of the festival was held digitally on March 11th–17th 2021.

 Through screenings, debates and meetings with filmmakers from around the world, Arab Film Days is an important arena of film cultural exchange.
 The festival is organized by The Oslo Festival Agency (Stiftelsen Festivalkontoret), which also organizes the film festivals Films from the South and Oslo Pix.